biobankinguk/biobankinguk/elastic-search/AZURE.md

 The virtual machine should be created using [Bitnami's Elastic Search VM Image](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/bitnami.elastic-search).
 This image is pre-configured to run an Elastic Search instance.
 Being certified by Bitnami, the image is guarenteed to "always up-to-date, secure, and built to work right out of the box".

-You most likely will want to have the instance running on the pre-configured `Standard_B1ms` instance size, with default disk options.
+For a test environment, you most likely will want to have the instance running on the pre-configured `Standard_B1ms` instance size, with default disk options.
+For higher loads (greater volume of search queries and/or index sizes) you may required a higher spec instance, or a cluster of mutliple instances (not covered in this guide).

     It is highly recommended the instance is secured via an SSH key pair.

 The VM will need to be connected to a Virtual Network - if one does not exist, one will be created for the Virtual Machine.
 The VM instance can be kept within the default subnet of the virtual network.

-A public IP address will also be initally required.
+The virtual machine will also required a public IP address initally, so that the elastic search instance can be configured via your local machine.

-On creation of the Virtual Machine, the Azure Portal will provide the SSH private key.
+On creation of the Virtual Machine, the Azure Portal will provide the SSH private key (unless the instance is password protected).
 This should be kept in secure location.

 ## Configuring Elastic Search